bregman-arie/devops-exercises/README.md

 <details>
 <summary>Explain the following:

-  * Job
+- Job
-  * Build
+- Build
-  * Plugin
+- Plugin
-  * Slave/Node/Worker
+- Node or Worker
-  * Executor</summary><br><b>
+- Executor</summary><br><b>

-  * Job is an automation definition = what and where to execute once the user clicks on "build"
+- Job is an automation definition = what and where to execute once the user clicks on "build"
-  * Build is a running instance of a job.
+- Build is a running instance of a job.
 You can have one or more builds at any given point of time (unless limited by confiugration)
-  * A worker is the machine/instance on which the build is running.
+- A worker is the machine/instance on which the build is running.
 When a build starts, it "acquires" a worker out of a pool to run on it.
-  * An executor is variable of the worker, defining how many builds can run on that worker in parallel.
+- An executor is variable of the worker, defining how many builds can run on that worker in parallel.
 An executor value of 3 means, that 3 builds can run at any point on that executor (not necessarily of the same job.
 Any builds)
 </b></details>

 <details>